tamunoibi/Algorithm/journal.md

 20. TODO
 ............................................................
-- Review resume.
+- Review resume
-  Make sure years align with visa application and also linkedin calls
+  Make sure years in linkedin and turing align with visa application
-- Opeyemi time for algo class.
-Twice aweek.

-Unnecessary pressure
-- Call Ify that you would not attend
-     Ify wedding decide if you would attend and sew dress or let her know that you can not attend
-- Call Ufuoma that you would not buy perfume
-- Don't send for algorithim book
-     Send for algorithim book.
-     Preview the books and see the one you understand and has a lot of information you would like to have in hardcopy.
-Also ask Jasmine and Ned which ones to get.
-Check the books and decide on the one you want
-- Organise laptop.
-Add books and add them to reading list and delete them leave only one.
+- organise computer folders.
+Add books to reading list and delete them leave only one.
 - call CNN children (Chioma() and Jerry())

-later
+- print tracker (3 others) to use to track: 1.exercise 2. work 3. content
+- add toothbrush to makeup purse.
+The toothbrush is for edges
+- call Opeyemi time for algo class.
+Twice a week.
+- signout of email and snapchat notifications on your phone
 - Money from gig: send messageToScamDam about gig money, send a demand letter to gig.
 Speak with Ify how you would go about it
-- add Number.NEGATIVE_INFINITY also written as   -infinity to list of number methods and properties.
-Also, why is the number list not with the list of js methods
 - organise thoughts I saved on whatsapp
-- organise computer foldrs
 - copy out the affirmation from the hardcover note
-- write out the lessons in their appropriate plaace:
-  - lessons learnt from Mzweezy and law guy
-  - lesson: that depression is worse when you are tired an over stressed or did not sleep well.
-  - lesson: depression is worse when you have nothing to look forward to like now that I have a high paying job and my travel to look forward to I wa able to go through a lot
-- Add to how to solve algorithims: the need break down complex algorithim into various variables and explain the variables and the formla
-- Add book to reading list:
-   - tough times don't last but tough people do
-   - Why men love bitches
-   - Set boundaries find Peace by Nedra Glover
-   - Attached by Amir Levine
-   - Measure what matters y John Doer
-   - Feel the fear but do it anyway by Susan Jeffers
+- Makeup
-   - the artist way by Richard Cameroon
+    - copy out the note on makeup taught by Bibi
+    - create a makeup rotuine. watch tutorials for brows use tiktok video
-   - Stoicism for inner Peace by Einzelganger
+- market for healthy food
-   - books on focus: this is my major issue
-   - Isaac Newton by walter Isacsoon
-   - Autobiography of a Yogi Steve Jobs favourite book
-- add Alogrithim books
-   - data structure and algorithims made easy
-   - clrs
-- add Alogrithim video
+- chores()
-   - log2base 2 algorithim
+- cook
-- Add to shopping list
-   - date syrub
+- water
-- buy:
+- call with Ope
-  - wipes,
+- belly dance
-  - notebook for algorithims
-  - maths notebook,
+- video creation
+- work(turing, neetcode, application, )